buildpacks/docs/src/content/create-buildpack/_index.md

 Successfully tagged test-ruby-app:latest
 ```

+##### Caching Gem Dependencies

-Next we will start caching gem dependencies to help speed up the build if no new dependencies are needed
+Next we will start caching gem dependencies to help speed up the build if no new dependencies are needed.

 Replace the bundle logic from the previous step